Why Most Agencies Leave 40% of Their Margin on the Table

 Stripe pushes the charge to the client's saved payment method.
 Funds settle to your Stripe account.
 DM Champ takes nothing.

 Webhook setup: DM Champ listens for Stripe payment events.
 When a payment succeeds, credits land in the sub-account immediately.
-When a payment fails, the AI flags the sub-account and notifies you.
+When a payment fails, the system flags the sub-account and notifies you.

 For non-Stripe regions (countries where Stripe is not supported), DM Champ has a webhook auto-recharge mechanism.
 The client's payment provider triggers a webhook to DM Champ when payment is received.
 Credits get added the same way.